 Should flying sound like the best option for you, I recommend booking travel from Beijing to Xi’an via Ctrip/Trip.com, which has some of the best prices in my experience.

-3. Travel Beijing to Xian by Overnight Train (for travelers on a budget)
+3. Travel Xian to Beijing by Overnight Train (for budget travelers)

-For budget travelers not in a hurry to travel from Beijing to Xi’an, taking a 12-hour overnight sleeper train is a great means of travel.
+For budget travelers not in a hurry, taking a 12-hour overnight Beijing to Xian train is a great means of travel.
 Sleeper trains run through the evening and you have your own private bunk to sleep away the journey.

 READ MORE: Learn about different classes of China trains, including how comfortable they may be and what to expect.